bpython/bpython/README.rst

 bpython: A fancy interface to the Python interactive interpreter
 ****************************************************************

-`bpython`_ is a lightweight Python interpreter that adds several features common to IDEs.
-These features include **syntax highlighting**, **expected parameter list**, **auto-indentation**, and **autocompletion**.
-(See below for example usage).
+**Introduction:**

-***bpython is a lightweight Python interpreter that enhances the Python interactive experience by incorporating several features commonly found in Integrated Development Environments (IDEs).
-It offers syntax highlighting, autocompletion, auto-indentation, and an expected parameter list for functions, among others.
-This README provides an overview of bpython's key features, installation instructions, configuration options, and how to contribute to the project.****
+bpython is a lightweight Python interpreter with added features commonly found in integrated development environments (IDEs).
+These features include syntax highlighting, auto-indentation, autocompletion, and displaying expected parameter lists for functions.

-***** bpython is not intended to be a full-fledged IDE like IPython or Jupyter Notebook.
-Instead, it aims to provide a more pleasant and productive experience when using the Python interpreter directly, making it useful for quickly testing code snippets, debugging, and experimenting. *****

-***** If you are a data scientist or a researcher please go to IPython.
-IPython is widely used in the scientific and data analysis communities due to its robust features and ease of use.
-It is an essential tool for many researchers and data scientists for prototyping, analysis, and sharing interactive workflows. ******
+**Features:**
+- Autocomplete suggestions as you type (similar to Readline).
+- In-line syntax highlighting using Pygments.
+- Display of expected parameter lists for functions.
+- Rewind function to re-evaluate and edit previous code.
+- Open current session in an external text editor.
+- Paste code to pastebin or write to a file.
+- Reload imported Python modules to test changes.

+**Usage:**
+bpython is not a full IDE but a practical and lightweight solution.
+It's ideal for testing code, helping others on IRC, or quick experimentation.

 .. image:: https://bpython-interpreter.org/images/math.gif
   :alt: bpython